DFE-Digital/apply-for-teacher-training/app/views/content/guidance_for_the_new_cycle.md

 ## Data reporting

-We understand that data reporting to both the Higher Education Statistics Agency (HESA) and the Database of teacher trainees and providers (DTTP) can be time-consuming.
+We understand that data reporting to both the Higher Education Statistics Agency (HESA) and the database of teacher trainees and providers (DTTP) can be time-consuming.

 We’re currently developing a feature allowing training providers to download their application data as a csv file.
-This should make this process easier – however, we’ll continue to work on further improvements, and welcome your feedback.
+This should make this process easier – however, we’ll continue to work on further improvements, and welcome your feedback in the meantime.

 ## Helping candidates apply again

 Candidates who are unsuccessful in the current cycle are strongly encouraged to apply again.
 Training providers and the Becoming a Teacher team can help them by:

-* offering constructive feedback through Manage teacher training applications
+* offering constructive feedback through [Manage teacher training applications](https://www.apply-for-teacher-training.service.gov.uk/provider)
-* providing supportive communications through the Apply for teacher training support team
+* providing supportive communications through the [Apply for teacher training](https://www.apply-for-teacher-training.service.gov.uk/candidate) support team
-* allowing applications to be carried over from the current cycle to the next
+* allowing applications to be carried over from the current cycle to the next cycle

 ## UCAS Teacher Training

-UCAS will continue to run alongside [Apply for teacher training](https://www.apply-for-teacher-training.education.gov.uk/candidate) for the 2020 to 2021 cycle.
+UCAS will continue to run alongside [Apply for teacher training](https://www.apply-for-teacher-training.service.gov.uk/candidate) for the 2020 to 2021 cycle.

-For the 2021 to 2022 cycle, Apply for teacher training will process all teacher training applications to all teacher training providers in England.
+For the 2021 to 2022 cycle, Apply for teacher training will process all teacher training applications received by all teacher training providers in England.

-Check our [guidance on how to use Manage teacher training applications](https://www.apply-for-teacher-training.education.gov.uk/provider/service-guidance) for more about the dual running of these two services.
+Check our [guidance on how to use Manage teacher training applications](https://www.apply-for-teacher-training.service.gov.uk/provider/service-guidance) for more about the dual running of these two services.

 ## Recruiting trainees from overseas after 1 January 2021